saleor/saleor.io-learn/cli/checkout-integration.md

 MINIMAL SALEOR VERSION
 3.4.5

 Saleor platform comprises many powerful parts that can be easily combined and integrated using CLI tool.
-This guide will show you how you can swiftly add Saleor checkout to an existing storefront.
+This guide will show you how you can swiftly add Saleor Checkout to an existing React Storefront.

 ## What will I learn?

 After finishing this guide, you'll have accomplished the following:

-1. Created a Saleor sample storefront.
+1. Created a sample React Storefront.
 2. Deployed Saleor Checkout SPA and Saleor Checkout App to Vercel.
 3. Configure a custom payment gateway to be used with the Checkout App.